With construction done, topsides integration next on the list for Woodside FPSO

 The Australian company has been working on the Sangomar field development Phase 1, targeting approximately 230 million barrels of crude oil, since the project was sanctioned in January 2020.
-As a result, Woodside awarded the contract for the supply of the FPSO, named after Senegal’s first president, Leopold Sédar Senghor, for this project to MODEC that same year.
+As a result, Woodside awarded the contract for the supply of the FPSO, named after Senegal’s first president, Leopold Sédar Senghor, for the project to MODEC that same year.

 Furthermore, China’s Cosco started converting a very large crude carrier (VLCC) into an FPSO for the Sangomar project last year.
-Woodside now underlined that COSCO Shipping Heavy Industry (Dalian) completed the hull and marine works, external turret and topsides module installation and conversion work on the vessel.
+Woodside underlined that COSCO Shipping Heavy Industry (Dalian) had completed the hull and marine works, external turret and topsides module installation and conversion work on the vessel.

 Moreover, the topside modules were fabricated by both COSCO and BOMESC Offshore Engineering Company in Tianjin, and the external turret mooring system was done by Penglai Jutal Offshore Engineering Heavy Industries (PJOE).

 Acknowledging the work done by MODEC, COSCO, BOMESC and PJOE in completing the fabrication and conversion works, Meg O’Neill, Woodside Energy CEO, remarked: “The Chinese yards achieved excellent safety performance throughout this phase of construction, logging more than 16 million hours of complex construction work without a lost-time injury event.